-f.
-Transcript Holds & Notations.
+5. Transcript Holds & Notations.

 A temporary hold may be placed on a student's record while disciplinary proceedings or a suspension/expulsion is pending.
-While on hold, a student may not, at the discretion of university personnel, register for classes or receive an official copy of his or her transcript.
-At the discretion of university personnel, students may not graduate while a disciplinary action is pending.
+While on hold, a student may not, at the discretion of the Office of Community Standards and Civility, the Office of the Dean of Students, or their designee, register for classes or receive an official copy of his or her transcript.
+At the discretion of the Office of Community Standards and Civility, the Office of the Dean of Students, or their designee, students may not graduate while disciplinary action is pending.